purplescorpion1/Widevine-DRM-Browser-Player/README.md

 ## How To Load local drm_player.htm
 Open drm_player.html in your web browser <br>
 <br>
-Technically if you wanted to watch it on your tv you could if you had a web browser on the tv that supports widevine/clearkey although see the limitation above <br>
+Technically if you wanted to watch it on your tv you could if you had a web browser on the tv that supports widevine/clearkey although see the limitation above.
+It maybe better running the server version <br>
 <br>
 Enter mpd url <br>
 Enter license url or decryption key <br>